caronc/nzb-notify/README.md

   -t TITLE, --title=TITLE
                         Specify the title of the notification message.
   -b BODY, --body=BODY  Specify the body of the notification message.
+  -i, --include_image   Include image in message if the protocol supports it.
   -L FILE, --logfile=FILE
                         Send output to the specified logfile instead of stdout.
   -D, --debug           Debug Mode
 ```

 Here is simple example: